 Keyboard shortcut key: (A)

-Just click shortcut key if you want to track select forward on the timeline.
+Just click shortcut key A if you want to track select forward on the timeline.
 The shortcut key is the quickest and easiest way to choose a whole bunch of video clips on your footage.

 You may capture all the clips in the sequence that follow a given clip by selecting a specific clip and applying track select forward.